 This rule supports Secretary’s Order 3366 to increase recreational opportunities on public lands and Secretary’s Order 3376 directing Department of the Interior bureaus to obtain public input on e-bike use.

 It allows refuge managers to consider the use of e-bikes on any refuge roads and trails where traditional bicycle use is allowed, provided it is consistent with a refuge’s statutory purpose and the refuge manager determines it to be a compatible use.

 In 2019, the Refuge System had approximately 1.4 million biking visits on 197 national wildlife refuges.

-- E-bikes provide expanded options for visitors who wish to ride a bicycle but may be limited because of fitness level, age or disability.
+- The e-bike rule provides increased options for visitors who wish to ride a bicycle but may be limited by fitness level, age or ability.

-Permitted e-bikes fall into one of these three categories.
+Permitted e-bikes must fall into one of these three categories: